laumack/fitness-tracker-app_vitalFit/database-seed/meals/callsToMake.md

 1200    1600    2000    2500

 All intolerances:
-    1200✅ - ONLY ONE DAY OF DATA AVAILABLE
-    1600
-    2000
+    1200✅ - only ONE DAY of data available (3 meals) 1600✅ - only ONE DAY of data available (3 meals) 2000
     2500